acie-io/ackc/readme.md

 ## Features

 - **Complete API Coverage**: Implements all major Keycloak Admin API endpoints
-- **Type Safety**: Full type annotations with Pydantic models for all requests and responses
+- **Type Safety**: Full type annotations with attrs models for all requests and responses
 - **Async Support**: Both sync and async methods for all operations
 - **Modern Python**: Built for Python 3.13+ using latest language features
 - **Auto-generated Models**: Generated from Keycloak's OpenAPI specification for accuracy